 The material has been refined for more than ten years with feedback from thousands of people from dozens of organizations in both industry and government.
 It is proven, practical, and complete, providing an end-to-end road-map that you can use as a checklist to apply the PMI process to your projects of any size, in any domain, to maximize their scope, schedule, cost, and risk performance.

 Whether you have a project you need to manage right now, or just wish to get a solid grounding in deeply practical application of the PMI processes, this course can help.
 It’ll also help you have more fun.
 Done right, project management is fun.
 I hope you have the most possible fun on all the projects you manage in the future!

 William Stewart is a Project Management Institute (PMI) certified Project Management Professional (PMP), and has delivered more than 200 onsite project management courses to more than 2,000 people.
-He has worked for the Federal government, large corporations, academia, and founded a software startup, and has hands-on experience with project management, risk management, systems integration, systems engineering, and software engineering.
+He has worked for large corporations, the Federal government, academia, and founded a software startup, and has hands-on experience with project management, risk management, systems integration, systems engineering, and software engineering.

-His first job was with the Canadian Public Service, to establish and manage a computing centre supporting 4,500 personnel, where he developed and deployed software to manage enterprise-wide course scheduling, resource management, personnel management, and payroll, and developed and taught two programming courses accredited by Seneca College.
+His first job was with the Canadian Public Service, to establish and manage a computing center supporting 4,500 personnel, where he developed and deployed software to manage enterprise-wide course scheduling, resource management, personnel management, and payroll, and developed and taught two programming courses accredited by Seneca College.